Chapter 5: The Gunslinger: Music

-Ludwig Göransson composed the musical score for the episode.
-The soundtrack album for the episode was released on December 6, 2019.
+A soundtrack album for the episode was released by digitally by Walt Disney Records on December 6, 2019, featuring Ludwig Göransson's score.
+On August 24, 2020, it was announced that Mondo would be releasing a limited edition for the complete score of the first season on vinyl edition, consisting of 8-CD discs for each episode with each one set pressed with a 180 Gram vinyl disc housed in it own jacked that features artwork by Paul Mann, while the box set is adorned with Mando's mudhorn Signet.
+The pre-orders for the soundtrack started on June 26, and finally released on December 15.

 Reception

+"Chapter 5: The Gunslinger" received positive reviews.
 The review aggregator website Rotten Tomatoes holds an approval rating of 74% for the episode, with an average rating of 6.5/10, based on 31 reviews.
 The website's critics consensus reads, "The Gunslinger has flare and nostalgia to spare, but with only three episodes left to go, The Mandalorian's lack of forward momentum is starting to feel like narrative wheel spinning."

 Alan Sepinwall of Rolling Stone praises the show for "keeping things simple, telling a clear story, and focusing on the strengths of your actors and your production.
 And The Mandalorian, like its title character, pretty consistently hits its targets.
 "The Gunslinger" continues this straightforward streak."
 Keith Phipps of Vulture gave the episode 4 out of 5 and wrote: "Part of what makes the Mandalorian such a compelling character is that he's great at his job but he's never superhumanly great at his job."
 Katie Rife of The A.V.
 Club gave the episode a B grade.
 She was excited at the prospect of seeing Mos Eisley and other callbacks to the original trilogy, but critical of the episode for being just more setup for the larger story arc: "I'm starting to wonder when we're going to get to the main course."
+Erik Kain while reviewing for Forbes, praised the show for bringing back the franchise to the planet of Tatooine and for using the fan-service very intelligently.
+In a positive review for the TVLine, Matt Webb Mitovich commented that the episode manages to bring back the Star Wars franchise to Tattoine as well as a very familiar face to the Marvel series Agents of S.H.I.E.L.D. fans.
+Bryan Young from /Film, deemed that the episode might be controversial for the fans as actress Ming Na Wen was used on the marketing of the show, only to be killed in the episode and considered that this might upset fans as they would consider that she was only used for ensuring that the show wanted to "assure us it was diverse."